monzo/docs/source/includes/_authentication.md

 Acquiring an access token is a three-step process:

-1. [Redirect the user](#redirect-the-user-to-mondo) to Mondo to authorise your app
+1. [Redirect the user](#redirect-the-user-to-monzo) to Monzo to authorise your app
-2. [Mondo redirects the user](#mondo-redirects-back-to-your-app) back to your app with an authorization code
+2. [Monzo redirects the user](#monzo-redirects-back-to-your-app) back to your app with an authorization code
 3. [Exchange](#exchange-the-authorization-code) the authorization code for an access token

-### Redirect the user to Mondo
+### Redirect the user to Monzo

 ```shell
 "https://auth.getmondo.co.uk/?